saschazar21/webassembly/packages/mozjpeg/README.md

 > A dependency-free MozJPEG encoder written in WebAssembly

-It encodes raw RGBA image data in a `Uint8Array` into the JPEG format.
+It encodes raw RGB image data in a `Uint8Array` into the JPEG format.

 ## Installation